Here's what we know about the unsolved mystery of who built Stonehenge

 • Cultural symbol: Stonehenge may have represented prestige, power, or identity, signaling a society capable of extraordinary architectural achievements.

-Frequently Asked Questions about who built Stonehenge
+Frequently asked questions about who built Stonehenge

 Sarsen stones weigh up to 30 tons, showing remarkable effort and coordination to transport and position them precisely.